Root canal treatment: preparing for orthodontics

 When it’s time for the root canal procedure to begin, the treatment steps will look like this:

-First step, anesthesia.
-The root canal of the molar or tooth is carried out by applying local anesthesia in the area to be treated and placing a dam to isolate the tooth from the others.
+First step, anaesthesia.
+The root canal of the molar or tooth is carried out by applying local anaesthesia in the area to be treated and placing a dam to isolate the tooth from the others.

 Next, the dentist, using the appropriate instruments, accesses the pulp of the tooth and cleans the internal cavities.
 They are also disinfected with special rotary instruments.